CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 [**Orfeo Toolbox (OTB)**](../../../apps/otb.md)

 * Offers a wide variety of applications from ortho-rectification or pansharpening, all the way to classification, SAR processing, and much more.
-* Orfeo Toolbox is available as [Command Line Interface](https://www.orfeo-toolbox.org/CookBook/CliInterface.html), [Graphical User Interface](https://www.orfeo-toolbox.org/CookBook/GraphicalInterface.html), Python API .
+* Orfeo Toolbox is available as CLI, GUI and via Python interface.

 [**Python**](../../../apps/python.md)